Gibbs sampling for mixtures in order of appearance: the ordered allocation sampler: Introduction

 \section{Introduction}

 Mixture models represent one of the most successful applications of Bayesian methods.
 Bayesian inference proceeds by placing a prior on the mixing distribution, whose atoms and their sizes represent the mixture component parameters and the weights, respectively.
 An important issue is that the number of components is rarely known in advance.
 The nonparametric approach consists in modelling the mixing distribution with infinitely many support points, and infer the number of components through the number of groups observed in the data \citep[e.g.][]{Esc:Wes:95}.
 Another alternative is to assign a prior to this unknown quantity \citep[cf.][]{Ric:Gre:97,Mil:Har:18}.
-Posterior inference for mixture models is customarily based on Gibbs sampling methods.
-These are Markov Chain Monte Carlo algorithms that account for the clustering structure that identifies each observation with one of the mixture components.
-They have been broadly classified into two categories: {\it marginal} and {\it conditional} samplers.
-Marginal methods partially integrate out the mixing distribution, and model directly the partition structure associated to the model \citep{Nea:00,Mil:Har:18}.
-They exploit the generalized P\'olya urn scheme representation as characterized by an exchangeable partition probability function (EPPF) \citep{Pit:96ims}.
-Thus, they are challenging to adapt to priors that do not enjoy an EPPF in closed form.
-Another drawback is that they do not allow direct inference on the mixing distribution \citep{Ish:Jam:01}.
-In alternative, one can use conditional methods, which update the mixing distribution as a component of the sampler.
-These methods rely on the introduction of allocation variables that identify the mixture component that generated the each data point.
-The ties among the allocation variables then define the same partition structure that marginal samplers model directly.
-While conditional samplers can be adapted to implement a wider range of mixing priors, a number of issues arises in their implementation.
-In infinite mixture models, some sort of truncation is necessary to avoid dealing with infinitely many mixture components \citep{Ish:Jam:01}.
-Techniques based on slice and retrospective sampling have been proposed by \cite{Walk:07}, and \citet{Pap:Rob:08}, respectively.
+Posterior inference for mixture models is customarily based on Gibbs sampling methods which have been broadly classified into two categories: {\it marginal} and {\it conditional} samplers.
+Marginal methods \citep{Esc:Wes:95,Nea:00} are termed this way because they partially integrate out the mixing distribution and exploit the generalized P\'olya urn scheme representation \citep{Bla:Mac:73,Pit:06} of the prediction rule of a sample from the mixing distribution.
+By doing so marginal samplers avoid dealing with a potentially infinite or random model dimension.
+They are well suited for models such as the Dirichlet \citep{Fer:73,Esc:Wes:95}, the Pitman-Yor \citep{Pit:Yor:97,Ish:Jam:01} and mixtures of finite mixtures \citep{Mil:Har:18}.
+However, they are challenging to adapt to mixing priors without a tractable prediction rule.
+In alternative, one can use conditional methods which include the mixing distribution and update it as a component of the sampler.
+While being more widely applicable they bring some issues in their design and implementation.
+In infinite mixture models, some sort of truncation either deterministic or random is necessary to avoid dealing with infinitely many mixture components.
+Finite dimensional approximations of the mixing prior were proposed in \citep{Ish:Jam:01}.
+Of random truncation type are the exact conditional samplers derived by \cite{Walk:07,Kall:etal:11} and \cite{Pap:Rob:08}.
+It has been observed that they require Metropolis-Hastings steps that swap components' labels so to speed up mixing \citep{Port:etal:06,Pap:Rob:08}.
 As for mixtures with a random number of components, the main challenge of conditional samplers is the need to explore parameter spaces of different dimensions.
-The standard method is the reversible jump MCMC algorithm \citep{Ric:Gre:97}, but this can be difficult to implement.
-Moreover, for most prior specifications on the weights, conditional samplers suffer from poor mixing properties, and so additional Metropolis-Hastings steps that mix over the clusters' labels are required \citep{Port:etal:06,Pap:Rob:08}.
+The standard method is the reversible jump MCMC algorithm \citep{Ric:Gre:97} but this can be difficult to implement.